vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting/index.md

 Unfortunately, we have no idea what is causing most of the variants.
 However, a specific Xorg crash is caused when Roblox was attempting to call Vulkan with invalid parameters, mostly on Nvidia GPUs.

-> We have been receiving elevated reports of Sober sometimes crashing in Xorg sessions beginning in the week of July 7th.
+> We have been receiving elevated reports of this issue beginning in the week of July 7th.

 #### Solution

-Use the Wayland session
+Use the Wayland session to reduce chances of Xorg crashes